Wendell Cushing Neville: Military career

 In 1915, Neville returned to China where he was chosen to command the combined Allied guard at Peking, serving in that position until 1917.
 He was promoted to colonel in August 1916.

 On January 1, 1918, almost nine months after the American entry into World War I, he was placed in command of the 5th Marine Regiment in France, succeeding Hiram I. Bearss.
 The 5th Marines, together with the 6th Marine Regiment, formed part of the 4th Marine Brigade.
 In May he moved his regiment into action at Belleau Wood where Germany's big drive was decisively halted.
 In July, after handing over the 5th Marines to Logan Feland, Neville's command was enlarged to include the 4th Marine Brigade, taking over from James Harbord, which he directed during the remaining days of the war and during its occupation service in Germany.
-He was promoted to brigadier general in 1919.
+He was promoted to brigadier general in 1918.

 After service with the Army of Occupation in Germany, Brig.
 Gen. Neville and his brigade returned to the United States in July 1919.
 Promoted to major general in August 1920, he served as assistant to the commandant of the Marine Corps and later became commanding general, Fleet Marine Force with headquarters in San Francisco.
 He also commanded the Marine Barracks, Quantico, Virginia.

 Maj.
 Gen. Neville succeeded Maj.
 Gen. John A. Lejeune as Commandant of the Marine Corps on March 5, 1929.
 Maj.
 Gen. Neville's sudden death on July 8, 1930, at Edgewater Beach, Maryland, while in office as commandant, closed one of the most brilliant military careers of his day.
 General Butler lamented the death of "my dear old friend," labeling Lejeune, Neville, and himself "the three musketeers of the Marines."

 He was buried at Arlington National Cemetery, in Arlington, Virginia.

 Awards and honors

 During the 38 years he spent as a U.S. Marine, Major General Neville received five citations, as well as:

-USS Neville (APA-9), a Heywood-class United States Navy transport, is named in honor of Major General Neville.
+USS Neville (APA-9), a Heywood-class United States Navy transport, was named in honor of Major General Neville.